jensl/critic/README.md

 ------------------

-Before a user can push review branches to the newly created Critic repository their account must be a member of the 'critic' Unix group (or whatever group name was chosen during installation).
+Before a user can push review branches to the newly created Critic repository their account must be a member of the 'critic' system group (or whatever group name was chosen during installation).
 In Debian/Ubuntu this can be done using:

     usermod -a -G critic <user-who-wants-push-rights>